Feyerabend/ABC80/emu2/03/airfight_structured.md

 to the area in memory where the result is stored.
 BC contains the maximum number of characters that are accepted.
 The line is echoed.

-* О00BH OUTSTR
-Prints text to where the cursor is currently positioned.
-When calling HL should be pointing to address of the text that will be printed, and BC should contain its length.
-Position the cursor by starting with <ESC> and "=".
-<ESC> is no. 27.
-After these two bytes with coordinates
-x + 32, y + 32.
-Then the text.

-* CURXY (≈ 0293H) First bytes should be E5H 2AH F3Н
-Calculates the address in the memory for the screen.
-Before calling X (row) should be in 65011, and Y (column) in 65012.
-Returns the address in DE.
-(Collision check.)
 ```